OpenStackOnRaPi/ostackinstall/README.md

 # Valid options are ['centos', 'debian', 'rocky', 'ubuntu']
 kolla_base_distro: "debian"
 openstack_tag_suffix: "-aarch64"
-kolla_internal_vip_address: "192.168.1.60"
+kolla_internal_vip_address: "192.168.10.20"
 network_interface: "veth0"
 neutron_external_interface: "veth1"
 enable_neutron_provider_networks: "yes"
 # The following line must be commented for 2023.1 where proxysql is not used at all.
 However,
-# disabling proxysql is needed for 2025.1 on Raspberry Pi OS, otherwise there will be page size
+# it must be uncommented for 2025.1 on Raspberry Pi OS to disable using proxysql, otherwise
-# incompatibility between Raspberry Pi OS and the proxysql application.
+# there will be page size incompatibility between Raspberry Pi OS and the proxysql application.
 enable_proxysql: "no"
 ```
   Note: more details about OpenStack networking with Kolla-Ansible can be found [here](https://docs.openstack.org/kolla-ansible/latest/reference/networking/neutron.html).